Lab Exercise 7: Classes

 The purpose of this lab is to introduce you to the concept of a class and give you practice in creating one.

-This is the third part of a three-part project where we'll be simulating the elephant population in Kruger National Part, South Africa.
+This is the final part of a three-part project that simulates the elephant population in Kruger National Part, South Africa.
 This week we'll be focusing on re-writing the code to use classes.
 We'll create one Elephant class and one Simulation class.

 Once you have finished the __init__ method, run elephant.py to test it.
 You should see the attributes of 20 elephants printed, and three of them should be pregnant.
 If you put a print statement into the Elephant.__init__ method, you should see 20 lines of output in the Terminal.